-How to Create a Hub Using The HubTool
+How to Create an Article Using the HubTool

 How to Use the HubTool: Video Tutorial